0xideas/sequifier-archive/README.md

 > sequenceId, seq_length, seq_length-1,...,1, target

+You can find an example of the preprocessing input data at "documentation/example_inputs/training_input.csv"

 The training step is configured using the config.
 The two default configs can be found here:

 > configs/train/default.yaml

 > configs/train/default-on-preprocessed.yaml

+Depending on whether the preprocessing step was executed.

 #### Inferring on test data using the trained model